diegofgf/SilentVoices/part2draft.md

 "I'm working.
 You know, right?"
 Hats asked with an intense and slow cadence that edged toward a threat.

-"Don't'ya gi'me that gangsta shit buddy, I was rollin'on da'guetho when y'were huggin'ur teddy" He said back in a dismissive tone, already halfway to a laugh.
+"Don't'ya gi'me that gangsta shit buddy," He said back in a dismissive tone, already halfway to a laugh, "I was ready'rollin'on da'guetho when y'were'till huggin'ur teddy!"

 Hats laughed out joining in, his eyes contracting and chest heaving.
 He turned his face away from the tray barely in time.
 "Fuck me Skull, that's why I love you."
 He separated a generous portion from the small pile of dust and slid it to the side.
 He laid the card flat over the portion and pressed down hard on it while he drew another card from his pocket.
 "And cause I love you my negga, I serve you properly.
 You want this to be fine, no little chunks left behind to fucking drip down your throat and spoil your vibe with a gag."